arthur-fontaine/agrume/README.md

 export { app as server }
 ```

-Many backend frameworks are Connect-like.
-For example, [Express](https://expressjs.com) is Connect-like.
+Many backend frameworks can use Connect-like middleware.
+For example, [Express](https://expressjs.com) can use Connect-like middleware.
 You can use it as a server:

 ```ts
 import express from 'express'